Origin-Byte/nft-protocol/README.md

 ### Launchpad Markets

 Market modules export the `create_market` endpoint which can be used to create a launchpad with optional tiered sales.

 The standard provides multiple types of markets that can be used, including fixed price and dutch auction markets.
 NFTs to be sold can be seggregated by sales outlets, each with different prices and different options for whitelisting rules.

-Market modules also have entry functions that are meant to be called directly by client code:
+Market modules have entry functions that are meant to be called directly by client code.

-- `buy_nft_certificate` to buy an NFT certificate from a permissionless Sales outlet
-- `buy_whitelisted_nft_certificate` to buy an NFT certificate from a whitelisted Sales outlet
+Launchpad administrators can call the following functions:

+- `sale_on` permissioned entry function making the NFT sale live
+- `sale_off` permissioned entry function pausing the NFT sale

 #### Fixed Price Market